 - Several different programs have been written for each database, which consumes lots of space.

-DBMS approach was evolved to overcome the limitations of the file-based approach.
-It is single integrated software which offers set of primitives to define, manipulate and access the data from all the databases which eliminates data independence, therefore, it eliminates the need of writing different programs to handle each database.
+DBMS approach was developed to overcome the limitations of the file-based approach.
+It is single integrated software which offers set of primitives to define, access and manipulate the data from all the databases which eliminate data independence, therefore, it eliminates the need of writing different programs to handle each database.
 The whole data is stored in one place and is centrally managed which reduces the redundancy.

 DBMS enforces integrity constraints so as to maintain database consistency.
 It also supports multiple views, in which different users are able to see different views.
 The only threat in DBMS is the data integrity, in which multiple users are attempting to modify the same data at the same time.